htron-dev/baka-db/README.md

 ## About the catalog

-All the items are in the catalogs folder, and we have one folder for any material related to the item.
+All the content of database are in the catalogs folder, each folder represents a project that contents the medias that this project may have.

-So if the item have a tv-serie, tv-serie second season, ova, movie, manga, visual novel, etc.. all this will be in the same folder.
+So for example if we have an anime called "Naruto" and a manga called "Naruto" both of they will go in project folder "naruto", and also if exist another season, ova, movie, special, or anything that is related to the project "naruto" it will also be is this folder.

+## Translations
-You will notice that all files have a prefix like en-US or pt-BR this tell what the language is the file and is how the project handle the translations.
+You will notice that all files in the database have a prefix like `en-US` or `pt-BR`, this tell what is the language that the content is written.

-## Item

-For the name of an item in catalog we use the first name know of the item like the name of original source for example.

-And if you looking for a translated version check the prefix of the file Ex: `[lang]_tv-series.md`.
+With that we can have the data in multiple languages in the database.

+Ex:

+- `en-US_naruto-tv-series.md`
+- `pt-BR_naruto-tv-series.md`

 # Contributing